-Lawrence is a lively town with lots to do – ranging from two universities to an intriguing pre-Civil War history to arts, crafts, music, shopping and dining, sports and outdoor activities.
-Want to narrow it down to things that suite you best?
+Lawrence is a lively town with lots to do – ranging from two universities to an intriguing pre-Civil War history to arts, crafts, music, shopping and dining, sports, and outdoor activities.
+Want to narrow it down to things that suit you best?
 Check out our experiences, where you will find your niche.

 We are very proud of our locally-owned businesses, restaurants, artists, musicians, farmers and entrepreneurs.

 Local opinions are as diverse as the wide variety of options available, so be ready for a full range of suggestions, but there is no limit to the choices.

 First of all, Lawrencians love a parade and will come out in droves for the St. Patrick’s Day, Earth Day, PRIDE, Art Tougeau (pronounced “art to go,” get it?) a hometown wheeled-art parade, and, best of all, the all-equestrian, horses only, no motorized vehicles Old Fashioned Christmas Parade, held annually the first weekend of December.
 We also love fun runs and weekend races.
 We’re big supporters of our local Lawrence Humane Society and we love the end-of-summer Pooch Plunge, when the aquatic center goes to the dogs as a fundraiser.

 Other events we love include Art in the Park, an annual festival featuring over 150 artists and musicians, set up in South Park.
 The Lawrence Art Walk has become one of Lawrence’s most eagerly anticipated annual arts events where many Lawrence-area artists open their private home studios to the public.

 The Lawrence Busker Festival welcomes street performers from all around the world doing amazing things like sword-swallowing, fire juggling, acrobatics, and much more and throughout Downtown Lawrence.